sean-smith/pcluster.cloud/content/02-tutorials/02-slurm-accounting.md

 ### Step 3 - Create Your Cluster

-Next, go to ParallelCluster Manager and choose the **Create** option to create a new cluster.
+Next, go to ParallelCluster UI and choose the **Create** option to create a new cluster.

 #### Slurm Settings

 Under the HeadNode section, you'll find a section called **Slurm Properties**.
-Enter in information from the cloudformation stack outputs for Database, Username, and Password, you can use the following mapping to go from CloudFormation to ParallelCluster Manager:
+Enter in information from the cloudformation stack outputs for Database, Username, and Password, you can use the following mapping to go from CloudFormation to ParallelCluster UI:

 | Parameter                      | CloudFormation Stack Output                        |
 |--------------------------------|----------------------------------------------------|